-AF-Sensitivity
+AF-sensitivity

 Sets the level of speed with which the autofocus responds.
 This can be useful if you have people walking through the picture.
 If the setting is 'High', the camera will respond immediately.
-If the setting is 'Low' or 'Medium', the camera will not react to sudden and short changes.
-The AF-Sensitivity is only visible with Focus Mode > Auto.
+If the setting is 'Low' or 'Medium', the camera will not react to sudden and short changes in the picture.

 Note that in some cases the autofocus will have some difficulties to focus.
 We strongly recommend to focus manually to avoid autofocus issues.
-See also Troubleshooting/Image in this manual.
+See also the Troubleshooting/Image in this manual.